ryandoyle5401/Budgetr/Weekly Updates/Week 4 Status Update.md

 ### Josh

 ### Robin
+1. Implement jetpack compose with firebase
+2. figure out how to fix gradle and dependency issue
 ### David
 1. Actually test and implement a database
 2. Finalize the ER diagrams for databases for each page